 - Community.
 At all the events which we attend or organize, we try extremely hard to bring together as diverse a group as possible.

 - Harvard Business School Alumni Angels.
 Our founder has in the past organized a series of HBS Alumni Angels pitch nights, joint with a range of affinity groups for HBS Alumni: HBS African-American, HBS Healthcare, HBS LBGT, and HBS Latino.
-These are open to all founders, regardless of which schools they may have attended.
+These are open to all startup founders, regardless of their educational background.

 We welcome any other ideas you may have.